How much does a £1.5 million mortgage cost?

 Your mortgage is secured on your property.
 Your property may be repossessed if you do not keep up repayments on your mortgage

-Barclays for Intermediaries offers a two-year fix at 3.75% for larger mortgage loans between £100,000 and £2 million for borrowers purchasing a property.
-The overall cost for comparison is 6% APRC.
-The fixed rate is marginally more expensive for remortgages.
+HSBC for Intermediaries offers a two-year fix at 4.49% for larger mortgage loans of £1 million for borrowers purchasing a property.
+There is a £999 arrangement fee.
+The overall cost for comparison is 6.2% APRC.
+The fixed rate is 0.09% more expensive for remortgages.

-This mortgage is available on either an interest-only or capital repayment basis, and borrowers require a 40% deposit to access the rate.
-After two years, Nationwide's mortgage will revert to a standard variable rate of 6.24% unless you switch deals, and early repayment charges apply.
+This mortgage is available on an interest-only basis, and borrowers need a 40% deposit to access the rate.
+After two years, HSBC's rate will revert to a standard variable rate of 6.24% unless you switch deals, and early repayment charges apply.

-Another one of the most competitively priced two-year fixes for £2 million mortgages is available through Santander for Intermediaries' large loan team priced at 3.95%.
+One of the most competitively priced two-year fixes for £2 million mortgages is available through HSBC for Intermediaries' large loan team at 4.46%.

-Wealthier clients with clear credit histories could access £2 million mortgages with monthly repayments of £6,583.33 on interest-only, rising to £9,490.74 on full capital repayment over a 30-year term.
+Wealthier clients with clear credit histories opting for a two-year fix could access £2 million mortgages with monthly repayments of £7,433.33 on an interest-only basis, rising to £10,086.23 on full capital repayment over a 30-year term.

 Santander for Intermediaries, Barclays, HSBC and NatWest often provided the lowest tracker rates in the UK.
 The lowest tracker rates have £999 arrangement fees and some have no early repayment charges.